House rules of the spa

 - During the infusion and when the colour signal is at ‘red’ no access is permitted to the sauna cabin and the area is only to be exited in the event of emergency.

 - To avoid risk and damage to the sauna operation, we request that notices on individual cabins which provide information about the type and duration of use of specific steam and sauna areas and requisite hygiene instructions be read and adhered to.
+People with chronic illness or taking medication must consult their doctor before visiting the sauna.

 (7) The use of soap, shampoos and cleansing items, and the washing of bathing attire is not permitted in the swimming and bathing pools.
 In the interests of keeping the bathing waters clean, please use cosmetics sparingly.